 Grand Suenos Resort

 Two great snorkeling sites can be found at the Grand Suenos Resort.
-At the end of the Highway 286, where the pavement ends, there is a dirt road and guard hut on the right.
-The guard will let you through when you tell him you are going for lunch and how many people are in your party.
+About 1.5km before the end of the Highway 286, where the pavement ends, there is a dirt road and guard hut on the south side of the highway.
+The guard will let you through if you tell him you are going for lunch and how many people are in your party.

 The first spot to visit is the last beach at the very end of the road.
 There is a reef off the north end of the beach and a wall at the south end.
 The reef is an interesting maze of coral and towering rocks teeming with fish, including Guineafowl Puffers and Moray Eels.
 The southern wall is a shallow swim over coral and is best explored at high tide.

 The other snorkeling site is right in front of the resort.
-Park at the restaurant and walk out to the beach.
+Park at the cheap and cheerful Centro De Trenes restaurant and walk out to the beach.
 There are several palapas for those seeking shade.

 The reef along the south end of the beach is an extension of the coral garden from the beach to the south.
 Peacock Razorfish, Juvenile Rockmover Wrasse, Moorish Idols, Spotted Boxfish are not uncommon.
 We were even lucky enough to have a large California Sea Lion take a swim by to check us out on one trip.